YanCheng-go/Cross-Resolution-Dead-Tree-Segmentation/README.md

 Configure parameters
 ------------
 In ./config/treehealth_5c.py, you can modify parameters such as number of epochs, patch size, batch size, learning rate, number of workers, and so on.
 The list of customizable parameters can be found in ./config/base.py.
-Alternatively, you can assign values to specific parameters using flags in the command in terminal.
+Alternatively, you can assign values to specific parameters using flags in the command in the terminal.
 There is an example configuration file named config.json in the project folder.
 You can change the parameters in this file and use it in the command line.

 Process training samples
 ------------
-In terminal, please run
+In the terminal, please run

 ```python -m train.treehealth_ordinal_watershed_5c --run-dir-suffix "process-data" --epochs 1 --config-file "./config.json" --processed-dir "./processed_dir/process_3bands" --data-dir "./training_dataset/5c_20240717" --allow_partial_patches True --patch-size 256```